About Us

 Coming to serve as an important green space that re-vitalized the neighbourhood, Cypress Community Garden then won Vancouver’s Most Beautiful Community Garden Award in 1999.
 Volunteers are proud of this history and work throughout the year on clean-up of now verdant public spaces, to care for trees, flowers and vegetables, along with indigenous plants and shrubs for birds and pollinators.
 (Check out the pictures on our Work Parties page).

-One result is that this block-long community garden is sought out by those seeking an area to read and enjoy a morning coffee or lunch.
+Cypress Community Garden is sought out by those seeking an area to read and enjoy a morning coffee or lunch.
 And in the afternoons in spring, summer and fall, its a popular destination for friends and families or neighbours to relax, visit or picnic.
 Indeed many visitors bring their own chairs to enjoy the afternoon and evening sun!!!
+And it is gardeners from Cypress Community Garden who keep the grass cut on the Greenway (see picture below):

 Philosophy